limbernie/limbernie.github.io/_posts/2019-12-14-smasher2-htb-walkthrough.md

 ## Background

-Smasher2 is retired vulnerable VM from Hack The Box.
+Smasher2 is a retired vulnerable VM from Hack The Box.

 ## Information Gathering